Lower T-count with faster algorithms: Abstract

 \section{Abstract}

 Among the cost metrics characterizing a quantum circuit, the $T$-count stands out as one of the most crucial as its minimization is particularly important in various areas of quantum computation such as fault-tolerant quantum computing and quantum circuit simulation.
 In this work, we contribute to the $T$-count reduction problem by proposing efficient $T$-count optimizers with low execution times.
 In particular, we greatly improve the complexity of \texttt{TODD}, an algorithm currently providing the best $T$-count reduction on various quantum circuits.
 We also propose some modifications to the algorithm which are leading to a significantly lower number of $T$ gates.
 In addition, we propose another algorithm which has an even lower complexity and that achieves a better or equal $T$-count than the state of the art on most quantum circuits evaluated.
-We also prove that the number of $T$ gates in the circuit obtained after executing our algorithms on a Hadamard-free circuit composed of $n$ qubits is upper bounded by $n(n + 1)/2 + 1$, which is the best known upper bound achievable in polynomial time.
+We also prove that the number of $T$ gates in the circuit obtained after executing our algorithms on a Hadamard-free circuit composed of $n$ qubits is upper bounded by $n(n + 1)/2 + 1$, which improves on the worst-case $T$-count of existing optimization algorithms.
 From this we derive an upper bound of $(n + 1)(n + 2h)/2 + 1$ for the number of $T$ gates in a Clifford$+T$ circuit where $h$ is the number of internal Hadamard gates in the circuit, i.e.\ the number of Hadamard gates lying between the first and the last $T$ gate of the circuit.